turboderp/exllama/README.md

 ## Recent updates

-**2023-05-22**: Added option to auto-split layers across multiple GPUs based on VRAM allocation.

-**2023-05-22**: Added option to dequantize layers at load-time which _should_ speed up inference, but it turns out Torch's fp16 matmul is actually slower than the quantized matmul.
-Maybe bandwidth is the only bottleneck right now?
-Need to experiment some more.

-**2023-05-24**: Downloaded a bunch of models from HF and set up a test script.
-Should be a good sampling of the most popular finetunes right now.
-I'll add more to the list as I come across them.
-They all seem to be working.

 **2023-05-24**: Added fused rotary embeddings and some minor optimizations.
 13% faster on 7B, 9% on 13B.
 Small improvement on larger models.
 Added best-case scores to benchmark results and some clarification.
 For easier comparisons to other implementations, or whatever.